Waveform

 noiseVar:

 The variance of the noise.
-An AWGN complex noise signal is generated with zero-mean and the specified variance.
-If noiseVar is specified, the values of snrDb and nFFT are ignored.
+An AWGN complex noise signal is generated with zero mean and the specified variance.
+If noiseVar is specified, the value of snrDb is ignored.

 snrDb:

-The signal to noise ratio in dB.
-First the noise variance is calculated using the given SNR value and the nFFT value.
-Then an AWGN complex noise signal is generated with zero-mean and the calculated variance.
-Please note that if an SNR value is used to specify the amount of noise, the value of nFFT should also be provided.
+The signal-to-noise ratio in dB.
+First the noise standard deviation is calculated using the given SNR value and the bwp and useRxPower parameters.
+Then an AWGN complex noise signal is generated with zero mean and the calculated standard deviation.
+Please note that if an SNR value is used to specify the amount of noise, then a BandwidthPart object also needs to be provided.

 ranGen: